-Take tabs from a parent window and arrange them in a layout of tiled sub-windows.
+Take tabs from parent windows and arrange them in layouts of tiled sub-windows.

 Tile Tabs WE provides facilities to take tabs from a parent window and arrange them in a layout of tiled sub-windows.
 This makes it easy to browse or monitor multiple web pages, or to compare multiple web pages using synchronized scroll.
 Layouts can be saved and later re-opened.

 Tile Tabs WE is an alternative no-restart version of the well established Tile Tabs add-on for Firefox.